qiniu/formstate-x/dumi/docs/concepts/state/index.md

 ### Own Error

 `ownError` & `hasOwnError` are special fields especially for composed states.
 You can check details about them in issue [#71](https://github.com/qiniu/formstate-x/issues/71).

+### Raw Error

+Ihe state's own raw error info, regardless of child states.
+The difference compared to `ownError` is that it contains the type of `ErrorObject`.
+You can check details about them in issue [#82](https://github.com/qiniu/formstate-x/issues/82).

 ### Disable State